Patient Instructions After Vasectomy

 Confirm Vasectomy Effectiveness

-After a minimum of three months and 20 or more ejaculations you must get your semen tested.
+After a minimum of four months you must get your semen tested.

 The chance of a sperm passing through the blockage in the sperm tubes is extremely small, especially once the sperm tubes are cut, cauterized and then separated by the fascial sheath barrier, but failure is possible.
 The incidence of failure varies with the skill and experience of the surgeon and with the approach used to block the tubes.
 It is for this reason that testing semen samples is essential.